tkalejandro/accountingApp/README.md

 # trainingApp
-Training App to improve perfomance of your company.
+Training App to improve performance of your company.
 Only JS.